LC-Linkous/cat_swarm_python/README.md

 ### Quantum Seeking Mode

 *  Generates several copies of the cat's position using a quantum-inspired update rule, which involves:
-  * Calculating a mean best position, $mb$, as a combination of the global best position, $p$, and the current cat's position, $q$.
+  * Calculating a mean best position, $mb$, as a combination of the global best position, $g$, and the current cat's position, $p$.
   * Introducing a probabilistic factor, $u$, to generate new positions.
   * Evaluates the fitness of these new positions and selects the best one.